Aastha-Arora/citi-bike-trip-tableau/README.md

 The data for this analysis is collected from (https://www.citibikenyc.com/system-data)

-The dataset for two months was combined and cleaned using Python before making the visualizations in Tableau.
 Visualizations are based on New York City data for two months - Jan 2019 and Jan 2020.
 Dataset does not include the data for Jersey City.
+Data was combined and cleaned using Python before making the visualizations in Tableau.

 #### RESEARCH QUESTIONS